-I’m an editor by trade, a mother of small children (wine, leggings, messy bun, the whole deal), and a priestess of Wicca.
+I’m an editor by trade, a mother of elementary-age children (juggling homework, soccer practices, all that), and a priestess of Wicca.
 Here’s how that last part came to be.

 I came to Paganism through a childhood affinity for trees and a love of the forest that never left me.
 I became Pagan in 2000, identifying as a Druid and joining ADF for a brief while, and from 2001 to 2005, I was an executive board member of Earth Spirit, a student Pagan group at Ferris State University (it has since disbanded).
 After college, my husband and I moved to the East Coast and I connected with the Blue Star tradition of Wicca.
 I became a Dedicant in 2007 and studied with Blue Star groves in Maryland, New Jersey, and Virginia.